somaproject/acqboard/docs/FPGA/filter/filterarray.rst

    :autoconvert:
    :latexwidth: 6in

+   Filter coefficient buffer and write pattern.
-The filter array uses a block of BlockRAM to store the 22-bit fixed-point filter coefficients.
-The double-buffering allows for independent read-write points to let the Control and EEPROM write the coefficents on mode-switch.

-Coefficients are written 16-bits at a time as indicated in Figure
+The filter array uses BlockRAM to store the 22-bit fixed-point filter coefficients.
+The double-buffering allows for independent read-write ports to let the Control and EEPROM write the coefficients on mode-switch.
+Coefficients are written 16-bits at a time via :signal:`DIN[15:0]` and read out via :signal:`H[21:0]`.
-\ref{filterarray}.